RyanWG0613/pawmetrics-legal/privacy-policy.md

-PawMetrics Privacy Policy
+# PawMetrics Privacy Policy

-Last Updated: July 2026
+**Last updated:** July 3, 2026

-Introduction
+**Contact:** pawmetrics.support@gmail.com

+PawMetrics is local-first.
+Your athlete data stays on your device unless you choose to export or email it.
+We do not operate cloud accounts or sync your records to PawMetrics servers.

+## Who We Are

-PawMetrics (“we,” “our,” or “us”) respects your privacy.
-This Privacy Policy explains how information is handled when you use the PawMetrics mobile application.
+PawMetrics is a dog sports tracking app published by Ryan Gordon ("we," "us," or "our").
+This policy explains how the app handles information when you use PawMetrics on your iPhone or iPad.

+## Information Stored on Your Device

+PawMetrics stores the information you enter, including athlete profiles, competition results, titles, goals, achievements, event notes, registration details, and photos you attach.
+This data is saved locally using Apple's on-device storage on your device.
+We do not upload this athlete data to PawMetrics servers.

+## Photos and Camera Roll Access

+If you add a photo, PawMetrics accesses the image you select through Apple's photo picker and saves a compressed copy on your device.
+We do not automatically upload photos to the cloud or to our servers.

+## Export, Backup, and Import

+You can export a full backup file from Settings.
+Backups may include athlete data and photo files you choose to save to Files, iCloud Drive, or another location you control.
+Importing a backup restores data you previously exported.
+PawMetrics does not manage or access backups stored outside the app unless you choose to import them.

+## Support and Feedback Email

+If you contact us by email, send a bug report, or request a feature, your message is handled by your Mail app and our support inbox (pawmetrics.support@gmail.com).
+You choose what to write.
+If you use in-app feedback tools, PawMetrics may attach a diagnostics text file with app version, device model, iOS version, selected athlete name, and stored data counts to help us troubleshoot.
+We use support messages only to respond to you and improve the app.

-Information We Collect
+## What We Do Not Collect

-PawMetrics allows users to enter information about their dogs, records, achievements, goals, and competition history.

-All information entered into PawMetrics is stored locally on your device.

-At this time, PawMetrics does not require user accounts and does not collect personal information for registration purposes.
+PawMetrics does not require an account, does not sell your data, and does not use third-party advertising or analytics SDKs to track you across apps or websites.
+Performance charts and insights in the app are calculated on your device from your own records.

-Data Storage
+## Demo Data

-Data entered into PawMetrics is stored on the user’s device using Apple’s local storage technologies.

-We do not currently operate servers that collect, store, or process user data.

-Analytics and Diagnostics

-PawMetrics may receive anonymous crash reports and diagnostic information provided through Apple to help improve app stability and performance.

-This information does not personally identify users.

-Third-Party Services

-PawMetrics may utilize services provided by Apple, including:

-* App Store
-* TestFlight
-* iCloud (if enabled in future updates)

-These services are governed by Apple’s privacy policies.
+The optional demo athlete is sample data provided for exploration.
+It is stored locally like your own data and can be removed from Settings.

-Children’s Privacy
+## Children's Privacy

-PawMetrics is not directed toward children under the age of 13.
+PawMetrics is not directed to children under 13, and we do not knowingly collect personal information from children.
+If you believe a child has provided personal information through support email, contact us and we will delete it from our inbox.

+## Data Retention and Deletion

+Data in the app remains on your device until you delete it, replace it with an import, or delete the app.
+Deleting PawMetrics removes local app data from your device.
+Export a backup first if you want to keep a copy.

-Changes to This Policy
+## Changes to This Policy

-This Privacy Policy may be updated from time to time.
-Any updates will be posted within the application and/or through updated policy links.
+We may update this Privacy Policy from time to time.
+We will update the "Last updated" date in the app and in this document.
+Continued use of the app after changes means you accept the updated policy.

-Contact

-If you have questions about this Privacy Policy, contact:

-PawMetrics Support
-pawmetrics.support@gmail.com